mojtabagolab10/List-of-Indexed-Publications-by-Dr.Arash-Ghorbannia-Delavar/README.md

 ## 📎 Notes
 - This list includes both **journal** and **conference** publications.
 - Each DOI link redirects to the publisher’s official page.
-- Repository maintained by **Mojtaba Golabgir** for academic indexing purposes.
+- Repository maintained by **Mojtaba Golab** for academic indexing purposes.

 ---